 The distant past affects all of us today and will continue to do so in the future.
 How will climate change impact the natural world and our daily lives?
 How can we make informed choices about our ecosystems as individuals and as a species?
 How can we all become informed citizens of a changing planet?

 Explore photos of our work taken every 15 minutes.
-Fast forward through time via a time-lapse movie from the final week the hall was open to the public until the present moment.
+Fast forward through time via a time-lapse movie from the final week the hall was open open to the public through November 6, 2017.